mattermost/docs/source/about/deployments_and_editions.rst

 Mattermost Enterprise Edition E20
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mattermost Enterprise E20 was offered as a commercial enterprise-grade messaging system that scales from hundreds to tens of thousands of users.
-Enterprise Edition E20 authentication features are now offered in Mattermost Professional and High Availability features are offered in Mattermost Enterprise.
+Enterprise Edition E20 authentication features are now offered in Mattermost Professional and High Availability and Compliance features are offered in Mattermost Enterprise.

 - Advanced SAML 2.0 authentication with Okta, OneLogin, and Active Directory Federation Services
 - Active Directory/LDAP group synchronization